Football at the 1968 Summer Olympics – Men's Asian Qualifiers – Group 2

-The 1968 Summer Olympics football qualification – Asia Group 2 was one of the three Asian groups in the Summer Olympics football qualification tournament to decide which teams would qualify for the 1968 Summer Olympics football finals tournament in Mexico.
-Group 2 consisted of three teams: Indonesia Iraq, Thailand, whilst three other teams withdrew; Hong Kong, Malaysia and Pakistan.
+The 1968 Summer Olympics football qualification – Asia Group 2, held by Thailand, was one of the three Asian groups in the Summer Olympics football qualification tournament to decide which teams would qualify for the 1968 Summer Olympics football finals tournament in Mexico.
+Group 2 consisted of three teams: Indonesia, Iraq, Thailand, whilst three other teams withdrew; Hong Kong, Malaysia and Pakistan.
 The teams played against each other in a round-robin format.
 The group winners, Thailand, qualified directly for the Summer Olympics football finals.